 Fossils generally form either as mold fossils or as cast fossils and are either considered a trace fossil or a body fossil.
-An imprint of a footprint in rock is an example of a mold fossil and a trace fossil, while a mineral deposit in the shape of a shell is an example of a cast fossil and a body fossil.
+An imprint or the natural cast of a footprint in rock is an example of a mold fossil and a trace fossil, while a mineral deposit in the shape of a shell is an example of a cast fossil and a body fossil.
 In rare cases, organisms, or parts of organisms, are entirely preserved.
 Fossils help scientists to understand the behavior, movement, diet, habitat, and anatomy of prehistoric organisms.

 Mold fossils come from a process called authigenic preservation; a process which leaves a negative impression, or indent, of an organism in rock after the organism itself has deteriorated.
 Sand or mud covers the deceased organism and, over time, that sand or mud hardens into rock, encasing the organism.
 The organism continues to decay, eventually leaving only an imprint.
 Entire organisms, partial organisms, or even traces of the passing of organisms can leave mold fossils.

 Cast fossils occur when mold fossils are filled in with minerals that harden over time, creating a fossilized replica of the original organism.
 Water seeps through the rock surrounding the mold fossil, leaving behind minerals which fill the mold.
 The minerals harden, taking the shape, or the natural cast, of the mold fossil.

 Any mold fossil can potentially form a cast mold.
 The water seepage, strength of the mold fossil and available minerals in the area are the determining factors.